How to test for sand in your horse – sort of.

 How to stop your horse from eating sand

 - Feed hay, grains, and supplements on a dirt-free surface.
 Mats, hay nets, giant tubs, even a wooden deck could be used.
-I have even seen bowls that are molded onto mats to make for easier grain clean-up.

 - Consider adding psyllium to your horse’s diet for one week per month.
 This is much current debate and research on this subject as to the efficacy of psyllium and how it should be used.
+More pro and con science about psyllium is here.

-- Most of the research supports a one week out of four weeks as a good system.
-This is also an instance where you may want to chat with your Veterinarian or Nutritionist.
+- Most of the research supports a one-week out of four weeks as a good system.
+This is also an instance where you may want to chat with your veterinarian or nutritionist.

 For ideas on how to prevent your horse from eating sand, read this gem!